Ordinary courts - introduction

 Jurisdiction of the courts

-The police court is a criminal and civil court that considers minor offences (contraventions/overtredingen), intermediate offences (délits/wanbedrijven) that are being treated as minor offences, breaches of specific laws (such as the Rural Code (Code rural/veldwetboek) or the Forestry Code (Code forestier/boswetboek), claims for damages resulting from traffic accidents, and road traffic offences.
-Judgments of the police court are open to appeal before the court of first instance, except in matters listed in the Judicial Code (Code judiciaire/Gerechtelijk Wetboek) where the claim does not exceed €1 240.
+The police court is a criminal and civil court that considers summary offences (contraventions/overtredingen), indictable offences (délits/wanbedrijven) that are being treated as summary offences, breaches of specific laws (such as the Rural Code (Code rural/Veldwetboek) or the Forestry Code (Code forestier/Boswetboek)), claims for damages resulting from road traffic accidents, and road traffic offences.
+Judgments of the police court are open to appeal before the court of first instance, except in the matters listed in the Judicial Code (Code judiciaire/Gerechtelijk Wetboek) where the claim does not exceed €1 240.

 Court of first instance